AMF MiFID II investment firm authorisation in France

 3. MiFID II services catalogue in France

-Annex I MiFID II lists eight services.
-The PSI application specifies which the firm will provide:
+Annex I MiFID II lists the investment services; the PSI application specifies which the firm will provide, in French terms:

 - Reception and transmission of orders (réception-transmission d’ordres)